Roy Smalley III: Twins

-Under the ownership tenure of Calvin Griffith, the Minnesota Twins made few headlines in the transaction department, but Smalley's arrival and departure from the Twins both involved blockbuster trades.
-On June 1, 1976, Smalley was traded to the Twins, along with Texas infielder Mike Cubbage, pitchers Jim Gideon and Bill Singer and cash, for Twins' ace Bert Blyleven and shortstop Danny Thompson, who was battling leukemia.
+On June 1, 1976, Smalley was traded to the Twins, along with Texas infielder Mike Cubbage, pitchers Jim Gideon and Bill Singer and cash, for Bert Blyleven and shortstop Danny Thompson, who was battling leukemia.
 Smalley was inserted into the Twins' starting lineup and manned shortstop until 1982.
-During his first go around with the Twins, Smalley developed into an all-star.

 Smalley's best season came in 1979, when he was voted the starting shortstop for the American League in the All-Star game.
-Smalley had a sensational first half of the season, entering the break with the second-highest batting average in the major leagues (.341).
-Though he tailed off in the second half, Smalley established career highs in runs, RBIs, and home runs, and was named the shortstop on The Sporting News AL All-Star team.
+After the first half of the season, Smalley had the second-highest batting average in the major leagues (.341).
+Smalley established career highs in runs, RBIs, and home runs, and was named the shortstop on The Sporting News AL All-Star team.
 He also led the league in games played, plate appearances, all fielders in assists, and all shortstops in putouts, while hitting .271 and leading the team with 24 home runs and 95 RBI.
-He did not build on this season with the Twins, as injuries struck, and he played only 133 games in 1980 and 56 in 1981.
+Due to injuries, he played only 133 games in 1980 and 56 in 1981.

-Yankees and White Sox
+Yankees, White Sox, and Twins Again

-After showing that he'd recovered from his injuries, Smalley was traded in 1982 on April 10 to the Yankees for pitchers Ron Davis and Paul Boris and shortstop Greg Gagne.
-With the Yankees, Smalley showed a glimpse of the player he had been in 1979, hitting 20 home runs in 1982 and 18 in 1983.
-He was not as good defensively, however.
-Yankee pitcher Tommy John thought he was best as a designated hitter.
-"He had no range at short.
+After showing that he had recovered from his injuries, Smalley was traded in 1982 on April 10 to the Yankees for pitchers Ron Davis and Paul Boris and shortstop Greg Gagne.
+With the Yankees, Smalley hit 20 home runs in 1982 and 18 in 1983.
+Yankee pitcher Tommy John thought he was best as a designated hitter: "He had no range at short.
 No range at all.
-He was bad news for a pitching staff," opined John, who had benefitted from the fine defense of Bucky Dent for the past several years.
-John did note that Smalley was a much better hitter than Dent.
-After a bad start to the 1984 season, in which he hit only .239 with 7 home runs and 26 RBI over the first 67 games of the season, Smalley was traded again, this time to the White Sox for middle reliever Kevin Hickey and future Pittsburgh Pirates Cy Young and 155-game winner Doug Drabek.
+He was bad news for a pitching staff".
+John did note that Smalley was a much better hitter than Bucky Dent.
+After starting the 1984 season hitting .239 with 7 home runs and 26 RBI over the first 67 games of the season, Smalley was traded again, this time to the White Sox for middle reliever Kevin Hickey and future Pittsburgh Pirates Cy Young and 155-game winner Doug Drabek.

-Back to the Twins

 Smalley was a member of Minnesota's 1987 World Championship team.
 He hit .275 with 8 home runs and 34 RBI in 110 games in his last major league season.

-Career summary

 In a 13-season career, Smalley posted a .257 batting average with 163 home runs and 694 RBI in 1653 games played.